ghiscoding/excel-builder-vanilla/docs/README.md

 </script>
 ```

-{% hint style="info" %}
+{% hint style="warning" %}
-ESM import is the preferred approach and IIFE might actually be removed in the future to lower download size even further.
+**Warning** ESM import is the preferred approach and IIFE might actually be removed in the future to lower download size even further.
 {% endhint %}

 ### Features Supported